-NOTE: Due to the COVID 19 pandemic, some admissions requirements may be adjusted or waived for the 2021-2022 academic year (e.g. ACT/SAT scores, observation hours).
+NOTE: Some admissions requirements may be adjusted or waived for the 2022-2023 academic year (e.g. ACT/SAT scores, observation hours) as specified by academic program requirements or extenuating circumstances (e.g. COVID 19).
 Cabarrus College of Health Sciences regularly offers the Residual ACT (the scores can only be used at Cabarrus College) for those needing to update their scores for associate degree admission.
 Contact the office of admissions for specific dates and times or go online to www.cabarruscollege.edu.

-Applicants for whom English is a second language will be required to submit a TOEFL (Test of English as a Foreign Language) score of 550 or above when language proficiency is an issue.
+NOTE: Applicants for whom English is a second language will be required to submit a TOEFL (Test of English as a Foreign Language) score of 550 or above on the paper-based test (PBT), 79-80 on the internet-based test (iBT) or 213 on the computer-based test (CBT). when language proficiency is an issue.
 Test scores must be submitted by the specified admission deadline.
 If the applicant has a high school diploma, GED, or a degree from an accredited post-secondary institution from the United States, they will not be required to submit a TOEFL for admission.